“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

 On the other hand, INFPs use extraverted iNtuition (Ne) as their auxiliary cognitive function.
 This function responds to the abstracts, theories, and concepts from the external world.

-This helps INFP connect the gathered information and make a conclusion out of it.
-With this function, it helps INFPs understand the coherence and validity of what’s happening around them.
+This helps INFP connect the gathered information and make a conclusion.
+This function helps INFPs understand the coherence and validity of what’s happening around them.

 How to improve as an INFP?